longaccess/terms/Privacy Policy.md

 use our mobile apps as of the date this policy went into effect, but may do so in the future with your consent to improve our Services.
-Also, some of the information we collect from a Device, for example IP address, can sometimes be used to approximate a Device’s location.
+Also, some of the information we collect from a Device, for example IP address, can sometimes be used to approximate a Device's location.

 Analytics.
 We also collect some information (ourselves or using third party services) using logging and cookies, such as IP address, which can sometimes be correlated with Personal Information.
-We use this information for the above purposes and to monitor and analyze use of the Service, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for the Service to process their requests.
+We use this information for the above purposes and to monitor and analyze use of the Service, for the Service's technical administration, to increase our Service's functionality and user-friendliness, and to verify users have the authorization needed for the Service to process their requests.
 As of the date this policy went into effect, we use Google Analytics.
 To learn more about the privacy policy of Google